ewpratten/HowToComputer/README.md

 msg db  'Hello, world!',0xa 	;the string len equ $ - msg         			;length of the string
 ```
 The *.data* section is for setting values and initializing the program.
 In this case it stores the text and finds the length of the phrase.
+The `msg` opcode is effectively a variable.
+It is used to store text and converts the stored text to ASCII data to be displayed on the screen.

 ## Simple Math

-Moving on to something simpler, it's time for some simple math.
+Moving on to something simpler.
+It's time for some simple math.
 The end result of this example should be printing the results of the following math problems to the terminal.
 These are the problems to solve: **1+1, 2\*4, 8/2, 3-2**.
 Let's look at how this works on three different levels.

 ### User
 This *User* example is not that interesting.
 All you will see is the following: